elucidium/elucidium.github.io/_pages/music.md

 ![Photograph of me conducting the closing performance of Sweeney Todd (Sunnyvale Community Players, October 2023). (photo: Jason Loveman)](/assets/img/header.jpg)

 This page (rev. 12/25/2024) is intended to be a comprehensive, digital *curriculum vitae* for all my musical and theatrical work.
 Fair warning: it's a lot of details.
-[Feel free to skip the fine print with this résumé (.pdf).](/assets/pdf/xun-ruiran-music-public.pdf)

-Feel free to [contact me](mailto:xun.ruiran@gmail.com) with any questions!
+Feel free to [skip the fine print with this résumé](/assets/pdf/xun-ruiran-music-public.pdf) or [contact me](mailto:xun.ruiran@gmail.com) with any questions!

 ## biography